 Our aim is to demystify these error messages, explain their causes, and provide practical solutions for both web users and website administrators.
 Whether you’re looking to enhance your website’s user experience, improve its SEO, or simply satisfy your tech curiosity, this guide has got you covered.
 Let’s explore the fascinating world behind these error codes and learn how to effectively manage them for a smoother web experience.

-Understanding Status Codes
+Decoding Status Codes

-- 1XX status codes have informational purposes
+- 1XX status codes are informational

-- 4XX represent client-side errors
+- 4XX codes point to client-side errors

 Client-Side Errors (4XX)